cmubig/arc-icra23/calls.md

 We will follow the submission guidelines specified by IJCAI 2022 which can be found <a href="https://ijcai-22.org/calls-papers/" target="_blank">here</a>.

+- Submitted papers will undergo double-blind review.
+- Neither papers from the main track nor the challenge tracks will have archival proceedings.
+- De-anonymised, accepted papers will be posted on the website.

 ## Organising Committee

 - Jonathan Francis; CMU + Bosch Research